Alkia/electra/readme.md

 ### Configure

-Your blockchain in development can be configured with `config.yml`.
+Your Electra blockchain in development can be configured with `config.yml`.

 ### Web Frontend